auth0/docs/articles/libraries/auth0-android/index.md

 ### Passwordless login

-::: panel-warning Passwordless on Native Platforms Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
+::: panel-warning Passwordless on Native Platforms Passwordless on native platforms is disabled by default for new domains as of 8 June 2017.
 If you would like this feature enabled, please contact support to discuss your use case.
 See [Client Grant Types](/clients/client-grant-types) for more information.

 Alternatively, you can use Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
 :::